Main illustration: Alexiacas

 A customer of Intercom was perplexed.
 Hundreds of companies had signed up for his A/B testing product, but very few had taken the plunge beyond a trivial test.
 All the customers really wanted to use the product, knew how to use it, and understood the value.
 He used Intercom to message these users and identify what was going wrong.

-The point is customers don’t experience your product in
+The point is customers don’t experience your product in a vacuum.

 To address these concerns, he added a message schedule downplaying the importance of clean code and up-selling his product.
 He sent the following message to non-users on day three: “If no one is using your product, who cares how clean your code is?”
 On day seven, he sent another well-timed message: “This morning your team can add more code, or add more customers.
 Which do you want?””